AdenKoperczak/grib2pf/README.md

 `verbose`: Print status messages if true

+`timeout`: How long to wait for a responce from the URL in seconds.
+Defaults to 30s.
+No way to disable, because that will lock up the program

 ## Other Radar Viewers
 If another radar viewer uses a Mercator projection and has placefile support, this project should work, although I give no guaranties.